 The Company classifies its customers into three payor types: (i) Insurance, (ii) Institutional, including hospitals, medical institutions, other laboratories, governmental bodies, municipalities and large corporations, or (iii) Patients who pay directly, as the Company believes this best depicts how the nature, amount, timing, and uncertainty of its revenue and cash flows are affected by economic factors.
-The following table summarizes revenue from contracts with customers by payor type for the first quarters of 2021 and 2020.
+The following table summarizes revenue from contracts with customers by payor type for the three and six months ended June 30, 2021 and 2020.